-Once ready they are able to weave them together by hand creating something that instead of just ending up in the bin as waste can be made into something beautiful like a rug that actually becomes the centrepiece of a room.
+Once ready they are able to weave them together by hand; creating something that instead of just ending up in the bin as waste can be made into something beautiful like a rug that actually becomes the centrepiece of a room.
 They can also be naturally dyed using Hyacinth to make colour variations.

-Husks shouldn’t be thrown away as they can have many uses in the kitchen also, such as cooking food inside, and making tamales (a popular Mexican dish) - a dough is cooked inside a corn husk or banana leaf, afterwards, the corn husk can be used as a plate.
+Husks shouldn’t be thrown away as they can have many uses in the kitchen such as for cooking food inside, and making tamales (a popular Mexican dish) - a dough is cooked inside a corn husk or banana leaf, afterwards, the corn husk can be used as a plate.